 select * from users where upper(first_name) like '%AL%';

 select * from users where lower(first_name) like '%al%';

-I hope these case insensitive SQL SELECT query examples have been helpful.
-Again, the trick is to convert whatever you're searching for to uppercase or lowercase using the SQL upper and lower functions, and then make your search string match that case.
+I hope these case insensitive SQL SELECT query examples are helpful.
+Again, the trick is to convert whatever you’re searching for to uppercase or lowercase using the SQL upper and lower functions, and then make your search string match that case.